asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 This is especially important in organizations that treat developers like cookie-cutter, fungible resources.
 Unfortunately, it is still common to encounter organizations that view software development as the mechanical process of typing commands into a computer, completely removing a developer from their context, their expertise in technology, the domain, and/or the system.
 These organizations tend to:

-* Move developers and project work constantly to meet scheduling needs
+* Constantly move developers and project work to meet scheduling needs
 * Create schedules dictated by management (consistently fixing both scope and time for projects)
 * Add developers to projects in a misguided attempt to increase throughput and pull in deadlines
 * Separate development teams from their customers (or any decision making about the work) perpetuating a "masters-and-minions" organization where the development teams are told what to do